HaroonParvez/Using-Bayesian-Model-Selection-to-Analyse-Raman-Spectroscopic-Data/README.md

 # Bayesian Model Selection for Raman Spectroscopy of *E. coli*

-This repository contains the code and data used for my third-year final project on applying Bayesian model selection to Raman spectroscopy data from *Escherichia coli*.
+This repository contains the code and data for my third-year final project, where I applied data analysis and Bayesian statistical methods to Raman spectroscopic data from the bacteria E.coli.

-The project focuses on using the Bayes Factor Integral (BFI) to determine which biomolecular reference spectra are genuinely justified when fitting measured Raman spectra.
-Rather than fitting every available component, the aim is to identify a smaller, statistically supported model that explains the data while avoiding overfitting.
+The project focuses on analysing spectral data to identify the biomolecular components that best explain each measurement using the Bayes Factor Integral (BFI).
+By selecting only statistically supported components, the approach improves model reliability while reducing overfitting and demonstrating a practical data-driven decision-making workflow.

 ## Project Overview